iiprofit-conestoga/cicd_assignment_priya0481/README.md

 4. Package: Creates deployment package
 5. Deploy: Deploys to Azure Function App

 The pipeline is triggered automatically when changes are pushed to the main branch.
+It uses GitHub webhooks and periodic polling (every 5 minutes) to detect changes.

 ## Test Cases
 The project includes test cases for the Azure Function: